stanfordnlp/stanza-train/README.md

 This repo is designed for and tested on stanza 1.4.0.
 Earlier versions will not fully work with these commands.

+### Windows

+To reiterate, this is only tested on Linux.
+In order to run on Windows, there is a `source scripts/config.sh` line in the initial setup below.
+Theoretically, if you manually set those variables in the shell, or if you add those variables to the environment using the control panel, the rest of the scripts might work.

 ## Environment Setup

 Run the following commands at the command line.